akhimiejr/portfolio/README.md

 # 👋 Hi there!

-I'm a **Data Analyst** with a strong foundation in mathematics and a passion for transforming data into actionable insights.
+I am a **Data Analyst** with a strong foundation in mathematics and passion for transforming data into actionable insights.

 ## 💻 Technical Skills
 - Python